iAbhishek91/learnNodeCore/src/events/eventsNotes.md

 # how events event-emitter and eventloop works in node

+## what are events and types in node

+- events are triggering points (also known as actions), which a system (in this case it is node) can understand.

+- there are 2 types of events:
+  - system events: this are triggering points that are raised or created by C++ side of node js.
+This is done with help of `libuv`.
+  - custom events: this are ytriggering points that are raised or created by javascript side of node js.
+This is done by `Event Emitter`.

 ## under the hood

+- what is libuv?
+  - libuv is independent 'C' library.
+It is embedded inside node.
+  - libuv is more closer (directly connects) to operating system.
+  - libuv emits events and manages system events which are closer to machine.
+  - libuv leaves inside node but outside V8.
+  - working of livuv is documented in [asyncAndSyncNotes](../asyncSyncNode/asyncAndSyncNotes.md)

 - what are listeners? listeners are functions which wait for an event to happen.
 And when the event occurs it will be invoked.